Not many people know Tampere, Finland’s third-largest city (and really second-largest, as Espoo is essentially a suburb of Helsinki).

 Now, the Finlayson area has been completely turned over back to the city which grew around it!

 It’s now home to offices, shops, restaurants, cafés, museums, as well as a cinema.

 One of Tampere’s most beloved brewery-restaurants, Plevna, is also right in the heart of Finlayson factory area.

 Even though I’m not religious, I love visiting churches and cathedrals on my travels and seeing how each country interprets their religious structures differently.

-The Moomin Museum contains original illustrations and miniatures created by Tove Jansson, the creator of the Moomin books and comics which took much of Europe by storm (America seems to have bypassed Moomin-mania, which I never learned about until I stepped foot into Finland for the second time this recent trip).
+The Moomin Museum contains original illustrations and miniatures created by Tove Jansson, the creator of the Moomin books and comics which took much of Europe by storm.

 Location: Yliopistonkatu 55

-As a huge history geek for everything communist- and USSR-related (I mean, I did end up moving to Bulgaria), I was still incredibly surprised to learn that Tampere was home to one of the Soviet Union’s most critical historical moments: the meeting of Lenin and Stalin.
+I was incredibly surprised to learn that Tampere was home to one of the Soviet Union’s most critical historical inflection points: the meeting of Lenin and Stalin!